-I would love to help you get your homeschool up and running – it might be simpler than you think!
+I would love to help you get your homeschool up and running – it might be more simple than you think!

 You can get it for FREE when you subscribe to The Simple Homeschooler (no spam ever!)

-You will get Monday morning emails full of homeschool tips, encouragement, freebies, and laughs to start you homeschool week of with awesome!
+You will get Monday morning emails full of homeschool tips, encouragement, freebies, and laughs to start your homeschool week with awesome!

-Just click HERE to subscribe and get your Step by Step Checklist today!
+Just fill out the form below and get your Step by Step Checklist today!

 Want to make sure you remember all of this?
 Pin this to your favorite Pinterest board now and share it with your friends and followers!